Lectures & Seminars

 Technological literacy has allowed us to communicate across several boundaries, it encompasses several factors which influence the way that we view and think about not only the media but one another.
 Writing can be classified as a technology for a number of reasons it artificially and intentionally evolves through being created and developed, alongside this it is formed by a set of material devices and techniques and finally it serves a purpose.

 Ong.
 W (1982) Orality and Literacy investigates the bond between oral communication and literature contrasting the evolution between phonetic and written development.
 It attempts to analyse how spoken word aids written language yet at the same time how works can contrast and change.
-The text looks into human communication across time and the difference between spoke and written language.
+The text looks into human communication across time and the difference between spoken and written language.
 Orality can exist without writing but not vice versa so conversation is created prior to written analysis.
 Scholars later analysed written literature over oral communication, however later found that oral texts were still scholarly just not written down.
 From the mid-sixteenth century onwards, a complex relationship was found between written and spoken word.
 The text assembles that oral and written communication work together to allow the human conscious to harmonize to allow several factors to grow including science, arts and philosophy.

 The evolution of language developed to have an impact on communications and the media.
 Decoders which have been inscribed across publications signal specific ideas or notions.
 This has allowed the evolution of language to influence human interaction including the creation of emojis and emoticons, ultimately leading to invisible technology having an impact on our day to day communication.